-You can make these pumpkin cupcakes into mini cupcakes if you like!
+Bake mini cupcakes if you like!
 Line a mini muffin tin with paper liners and fill each cup almost full.
 Baking time will be 10 to 12 minutes and this will yield about 30 mini cupcakes.
-You can also add mini chocolate chips or chopped nuts into the cupcake batter.
-I suggest about 3/4 cup.
-If you don’t like cream cheese frosting, try making my vanilla buttercream frosting instead.

 How to make pumpkin cupcakes with cream cheese frosting

 - Preheat oven to 350 F. Line a muffin pan with paper liners.

 - Whisk together the dry ingredients—flour, baking powder, baking soda, salt and pumpkin pie spice.

 - Beat together wet ingredients—pumpkin puree, brown sugar, melted butter, eggs and vanilla.

 - Add wet ingredients to dry ingredients and stir just until combined.

 - Bake cupcakes for 20 minutes and cool completely before frosting.